andrewacashner/hearingfaithms/chapters/chapter-3.md

 of Braganza, who after 1640 reigned as King João IV of Portugal.
 Santiago obtained permission from the Seville Cathedral chapter to visit Lisbon every five years (1625, 1630, 1635, and 1640).
-In the year of Santiago's last visit to Lisbon, 1640, the royal chapel had performed another villancico that appears under Santiago's name in the 1649 catalog, *Anton Llorente y Bartolo*.
 Whether Santiago wrote specifically for the royal chapel in Lisbon, or simply brought John IV copies of his music from Seville, the Portuguese monarch acquired a collection of five hundred thirty-eight villancicos by Santiago, not